outware/storyboardcontroller/Documentation/development-cycle.md

 - __Syntax adheres to [the project standard](Documents/coding-style-guideline.md)__, and
 - __design conforms to [_SOLID_ principles](https://en.wikipedia.org/wiki/SOLID)__.

-Once you are happy with the pull request, `Merge` it.
-Make sure the remote branch is going to be closed as well.
+Once you are happy with the pull request, ___merge___ it.

+Ensure that the remote branch is closed as well.

 ### Helper Scripts

-If you do not want to disturb your current working directory, you can use `git worktree` to checkout the reviewing branch in a new directory. `start_pr` and `end_pr` aliases help you to do so.
+you can use `git worktree` to checkout the branch to be reviewed in a new directory. `start_pr` and `end_pr` aliases help you to do so.

 Add the `start_pr` and `end_pr` handles to your bash profile as described [here](https://github.com/hadibadjian/dotfiles/blob/master/.aliases#L148).